jmeinlschmidt/maturita-sps-cl/anglicky-jazyk/README.md

 - I am sure - ***jsem si jistý***

 *Vše je popř. v budoucím čase prostém **+will**.* Pokud tam není nějaký reálný podklad / důvod, na základě čeho bych si byl 100% jistý.

+*I will **persuate** him* - přesvědčím ho.

+### Frightening
+- *= making you feel fear*
+    - The mask was so lifelike it was **quite frightening**.
+    - The deathly pallor of her skin was **frightening**.
+    - She found the film **extremely frightening**.
+- terrifying - *very frightening*
+    - a terrifying experience/ordeal
+- afraid
+    - I've always been **afraid of** flying/heights/spiders.
+    - She was **afraid for** her children (= feared that they might be hurt).
+- scare - *to (make a person or animal) feel frightened*
+    - Sudden noises scare her.
+    - She's very brave - she doesn't scare easily.
+    - He scared me out of my wits.
+- horrifying - *very shocking*
+- unpleasant experience

+### Confused
+- puzzled - *confused because you do not understand something*
+     - He had a puzzled look on his face.
+     - I'm still puzzled as to why she said that

+### to/a quarrel
+- to/a quarrel - *an angry disagreement between two or more people or groups*
+    - They had a bitter **quarrel about/over** some money three years ago and they haven't spoken to each other since.
+- an argument - *a disagreement*
+    - The children had **an argument about/over** what game to play.
+    - He got **into an argument with** Jeff in the pub last night.
+    - A decision was finally made after some **heated argument**.
+- to/a conflict
+    - His outspoken views would frequently bring him **into conflict with** the president.
+    - There was a lot of **conflict between** him and his father.

+### under
+- under - Under is used when something is directly under another.
+- underneath - Underneath is often used to say that something is covered by another thing.
+    - This jacket’s too small for me to wear a jumper underneath
+- beneath (formal) - In or to a lower position, *under*
+    - My cat always hides beneath the sofa when I have visitors
+- below - In or to a lower position (often used when in the same buliding, hill, part of the body etc.)
+    - Please fill out this form, but do not write anything below the red line.
+    - Who lives in the flat below yours?

+## Předložky
+- married to
+- divorced from
+- engaged with
+- good at
+- complain about